Detroit's Marwil Bookstore

-Detroit's Marwil Bookstore was a local book store, independently owned in Detroit, Michigan.
-It was founded in 1948 by Milton and Lenore Marwil.
-Marwil existed on the Wayne State University campus as a cultural attraction for the students and faculty of Wayne State University and from members of the surrounding communities who were interested in scholarly work.
-Marwil Bookstore closed its doors permanently in December 2013.
+Detroit's Marwil Bookstore was a local bookstore in Detroit, Michigan.
+The store was independently owned by Milton and Lenore Marwil.
+Located on the Wayne State University campus, it was a cultural attraction for the students, faculty and community of Wayne State University.
+Marwil Bookstore closed permanently in December 2013.

 Location

 Marwil Bookstore was last located at 4870 Cass Avenue (corner of Cass and Warren avenues) in the Midtown area of Detroit on Wayne State University’s main campus.

 History

 Founded by Milton and Lenore Marwil in 1948, Marwil Bookstore was Detroit's oldest independent bookstore.
 The store was family owned until 1983, when it was sold to Lily Kramer.
 The original location on Woodward was left behind in the early 1970s in favor of a new space on Cass and Warren housed in a 3000 sqft retail storefront.

 Milton Marwil was born in Detroit and was a World War II veteran.
 He graduated from the University of Michigan in Ann Arbor, where he earned a master's degree in history.
 At age 91, he was the University of Michigan Dearborn's oldest student, taking courses in politics and literature.
 Marwil died January 17, 2002, from a heart disease.

 Considered an institution by the generations of Wayne State students, the Marwil Bookstore witnessed and survived through the golden age of Motown, the civil rights movement and riots and their aftermath while many small businesses disintegrated.